-Margot Smith has been dancing vintage swing dances since 2008 and is the current director of Quinte West’s vintage swing dance studio, Margot Smith Dance.
+Margot Smith has been dancing vintage swing dances since 2008 and is the current director of Kingston’s vintage swing dance studio, Margot Smith Dance.
 In class she emphasizes inclusion, respect, and fun.
 She challenges dancers to develop their dance skill sets and to explore their individual dance personality.
 Margot strives to empower dancers to reach their dance goals, whatever they may be, and to have the confidence to take on these challenges.

 Vintage swing dancing isn’t everyone’s thing, but we want to offer a place for you to explore these styles of dance comfortably where you can invite friends to challenge themselves and learn something new.